NFhbar/SingleTxMultisig/README.md

     }
 ```
-which allos for only one transaction.
+which allows for only one transaction.
 After that the contract is rendered unusable.

 ## Install